Technologicat/unpythonic/doc/features.md

 The expression `unbox(b)` has the same meaning as getting the attribute `b.x`, but additionally sanity checks that `b` is a `box`, and if not, raises `TypeError`.

 The expressions `b.set(newitem)` and `b << newitem` have the same meaning as setting the attribute `b.x`, except that they also return the new value as a convenience.

+`ThreadLocalBox`: like `box`, but with thread-local contents.
+It also holds a default object, which is used when a particular thread has not placed any object into the box.

 ### Container utilities